maboa/shape-journalism/courses/web-for-news/day 1/01-web-and-the-newsroom.md

 1. The Web and the Newsroom
 ===========================

+The web makes an ideal platform for journalism, in this course we aim to examine why that is and teach practical examples of what newsroom developers can do to take advantage of this platform to tell stories.

-World wide web started as interconnected platform for documents.
+The World wide web started as interconnected platform for documents.
 Slowly richer content became available, mainly through plugins such as Adobe's Flash.

 Flash is no longer supported on many platforms.
 What can we use instead?